Santa Ynez is for relaxing wine getaways & meeting new wine friends.

 Where we stayed in Santa Ynez:

 For Friends Inn was a wonderful, comfortable stay.
-It’s situated in the heart of Santa Ynez, with an easy walking distance to several tasting rooms and restaurants (Brothers Restaurant at the Red Barn is literally right next door).
+It’s situated in the heart of Santa Ynez, with an easy walking distance to several tasting rooms (Carr Winery is great!) and restaurants (Brothers Restaurant at the Red Barn is literally right next door).
 Depending on what time of year you stay, prices can seem a little steep.
 However, the value is excellent and worth every penny!
 They even give you a “Friendship Pass” which not only gives you recommendations, some of the participating wineries and restaurants offer great discounts and complimentary wine tastings.

 Breakfast is included each morning and coffee is available 24/7.
 The main lobby, which you enter from the quaint front porch, looks as if you walked into your great-aunt’s living/dining room (without any unpleasant mothball aroma;).
-Comfortable furniture, little cozy fireplace, a wooden dining table where you’ll chat with other guests at breakfast and the fun happy hour they have daily — all make this lovely B&B such a wonderful place to stay.
+Comfortable furniture, little cozy fireplace, a wooden dining table where you’ll chat with other guests at breakfast and the fun happy hour they have daily—all make this lovely B&B such a wonderful place to stay.

-They daily happy hour included a white or red wine, dessert wine, and either fresh baked cookies, oat bars, or brownies (or whatever the awesome gals who run the kitchen decide to make each morning) was just another perk and opportunity to chat with other guests.
+The daily happy hour included a complimentary white or red wine, dessert wine, and either fresh baked cookies, oat bars, or brownies (or whatever the awesome gals who run the kitchen decide to make each morning) was just another perk and opportunity to chat with other guests.
 There are only 8 guest rooms, so the entire weekend had a quiet, almost secluded feel.
 Everyone, from the friendly staff, to the few other couples we met, made you feel as if you were catching up with old friends.

 I encourage you to skip the larger chain hotels and try this place!
 One of the couples we chatted with stated it was their fifth time visiting, and we hope to become regulars as well.
 We didn’t get a chance to meet Dave, the owner, but he was super helpful and friendly via phone and sounded just like an old friend who is happy to have you staying with him.